With just one month to go, I’m already starting to get excited for Halloween!

 You’d pay a fortune for something like this new!

-- Print out your image (I used tracing paper)
+- Print out your image on tracing paper

 What could be simpler?